• Skip to primary navigation

 Soak your beans - Do not skip the step of soaking and cooking your dried beans before beginning.
 Dried beans take time to soften and skipping these steps will result in hard, undercooked beans.
 If you don't have time to soak and cook your beans, use canned beans instead.

 Beans won't soften? - If you've soaked and cooked your beans and they still feel like tiny, hard rocks, your beans may be old.
 Beans older than one year may not soften, no long how much they're cooked.
 One method that can sometimes work is to add ¼ teaspoon of baking soda to the water while soaking your beans.
-This helps break down the pectin and other minerals in the beans.
+This helps break down the pectin and minerals in the beans.

 Sauce look thick? - Once you've poured your beans into the casserole dish, the sauce may look thick.
 Add ½ cup of water and stir to incorporate.
 As you check on your baked beans, you may want to add another ½ cup of water to keep the sauce to your desired consistency.